White Coat Ceremony

 A White Coat Ceremony shuttle will run between Gutterson Lot and the front of Ira Allen Chapel from 1:30 - 2:30 pm.
 After the ceremony ends, a shuttle will loop from the front of Ira Allen Chapel to the front of the Dudley H. Davis Center.
 Once all students and guests have left Ira Allen Chapel, a shuttle will loop from the front of the Dudley H. Davis Center to the Gutterson Lot, with the last shuttle leaving the Dudley H. Davis Center at 5:45 pm.

 Ira Allen Chapel and the Dudley H. Davis Center are a short walk apart, with signs directing students and guests who choose to walk from the ceremony to the reception.

 Click on the map below for a larger view.

 Ira Allen Chapel is fully accessible to persons using wheel chairs.
-Handicapped parking is available behind Ira Allen Chapel, and the shuttle bus is also wheelchair accessible and will drop guests off at the front of the chapel where there is a ramp leading up to the main doors.
-Please contact Brittany Willette if you need a handicapped permit for Ira Allen Chapel.
-Staff will be on hand to assist with the elevator and seating in the Chapel.
+Handicapped parking is available behind Ira Allen Chapel upon request, and the shuttle bus is also wheelchair accessible and will drop guests off at the front of the chapel where there is a ramp leading up to the main doors.
+Please contact Brittany Willette, the LCOM Event Manager, if you need a handicapped permit for Ira Allen Chapel.
+Staff will be available to assist with the elevator and seating in the Chapel.